ramantehlan/AlvisAI/README.md

 **That's it!
 AlvisAI is alive now** :sparkles: :boom: :sparkles: :boom:

+# Contribution

+Feel free to add your own features or improve any current feature, any kind of help is appreciated!

+# License

+GNU General Public License v3.0

 # Back Story
 #### You probably don't want to read it